 The Group sees a number of opportunities for expansion of its business.
-The growth strategy focuses on continuing to grow its intermediary relationships, introducing new products (such as Specialist Homeowner mortgages and Long-term Fixed Rate products), and expanding the penetration of loans among existing Borrowers.
+The growth strategy focuses on continuing to grow its intermediary relationships.
+Having launched a new Specialist home owner product in December 2022, the Group will continue to explore introducing new products (such as Specialist Homeowner mortgages and Long-term Fixed Rate products), and expanding the penetration of loans among existing Borrowers.
 Other potential avenues for growth in the longer term might include bolt-on acquisitions of complementary platforms and/or expansion into other geographies with similar characteristics to the UK property finance market, although the Group has no current plans for such initiatives.